Analgesia Standard Treatment Guidelines for Mice

 - Monitoring: Regularly assess pain levels and adjust analgesic protocols as needed (see below).

 Any administration of substances must be documented.
-In addition, all monitoring (intra and post operatively) must be documented.
+In addition, all monitoring (intra- and post-procedurally) must be documented.

-If a lab performs research with quantifiable outcomes that would be adversely affected by the standard pain protocols, robust justification (including references) for NOT following these requirements must be included in the animal use protocol.
+If a lab performs research with quantifiable outcomes that would be adversely affected by these standard analgesia guidelines, robust justification (including references) for NOT following these requirements must be included in the animal use protocol.

 Pain Scoring Using the Grimace Scale